 - Filmmakers use terms like pan and tilt to effectively communicate between director and cinematographer

 - The basic camera movement techniques include the tilt, pan, zoom, pedestal, dolly and truck

 - Use all the basic moves together to create rich, complex cinematography

 Early movie cameras were limited by their size and weight.
-And by early, I mean for the first 150 years of cinema.
-Throughout the golden age of hollywood a camera was a device often ridden across train tracks by a camera operator and a focus puller.
+And by early, we mean for the first 150 years of cinema.
+Throughout the golden age of Hollywood, a camera was a device often ridden across train tracks by a camera operator and a focus puller.
 Camera movement was bound by this technology, but that didn’t stop cinematographers from moving their cameras — along tracks or with cranes — the smallest amount of movement required an astounding amount of preparation, planning, dedication and off-camera assistance.